 – Attack on Titan: The Final Season: Part 2 (War for Paradis arc continuation)

-– Attack on Titan: The Final Season: Part 3 (TBC 2023) (War for Paradis arc finale)
+– Attack on Titan: The Final Season: Part 3 (February-TBC 2023*) (War for Paradis arc finale)

 Those are all the relevant arcs of Attack on Titan.
 Every release is in chronological order, except for a few OVA episodes.
 The OVAs in the watch order contained vital plot points, but you might also find the ones not included worth watching.